On his lifelong practice of list-making, prolific author Ray Bradbury said:

 As I sat outdoors in that first season of trying to write, quiet in the daytime for the first time in seven years of working while raising small children to school age, I was as blank of desire as the page before me.
 What did I love?
 If I’d ever known, I’d forgotten.

 The difficulty seemed worthwhile.
-I would give a whole day to it, and make a list not of ten things but a hundred.
+I would give a whole days to it, and make a list not of ten things but a hundred, more.
 Try in this way to recover appetite, as when we have to force ourselves to eat again after a long illness.